Featured Better Than Yesterday Posts

 From the paper to the ink to the transportation and storage; book-making impacts our planet.
 But print-on-demand can reduce that impact.

-As part of our Women’s History Month series, we’re bringing you an interview with our very own COO Kathy Hensgen.
+As part of our Women’s History Month series, we’re bringing you an interview with our very own CEO Kathy Hensgen.

 Lulu’s People Team shares our core values that guide us, during Black History Month as we highlight marginalized voices and all year long.